stefan-jansen/machine-learning-for-trading/README.md

 It is organized in four parts that cover different aspects of the data sourcing and strategy development process, as well as different solutions to various ML challenges.

-## Part 1: How to Design a Trading Strategy
+## Part 1: From Data to Strategy Development

 The first part provides a framework for the development of trading strategies driven by machine learning (ML).
 It focuses on the data that power the ML algorithms and strategies discussed in this book, outlines how ML can be used to derive trading signals, and how to deploy and evaluate strategies as part of a portfolio.